Covariance estimation under one-bit quantization: Introduction

 \subsection{One-bit quantization}

-In the first quantization model, we have access to one-bit quantized samples $\sign(\X^k) \in \curly{-1,1}^p$, for $k \in [n]$.
-Here and in the rest of \sjoerd{this} work scalar functions are applied entry-wise to matrices.
-In this setting, the quantizer is scale-invariant, i.e., $\sign(\z) = \sign(\D\z)$ for any diagonal matrix $\D\in \R^{p\times p}$ with strictly positive entries and $\z \in \R^p$, and as a result we can only hope to recover the correlation matrix of the distribution.
-Hence, we assume in this scenario that $\X \sim \mathcal{N}(\0,\SIGMA)$, where $\SIGMA$ has ones on its diagonal.
+\ae{We will now present our main results.
+Throughout, we will assume that $\X$ is mean-zero.
+Moreover, for our first model we will assume that $\X$ is Gaussian.
+In the first quantization model, we have access to i.i.d.\ one-bit quantized samples $\sign(\X^k) \in \curly{-1,1}^p$, for $k \in [n]$.
+Since the quantizer is scale-invariant, i.e., $\sign(\z) = \sign(\D\z)$ for any diagonal matrix $\D\in \R^{p\times p}$ with strictly positive entries and $\z \in \R^p$, we can only hope to recover the correlation matrix of the distribution in this setting.
+Hence, we assume that $\X \sim \mathcal{N}(\0,\SIGMA)$, where $\SIGMA$ has ones on its diagonal.}

 As an estimator for $\SIGMA$ we consider

 Its specific form is motivated by Grothendieck's identity (see, e.g., \cite[Lemma 3.6.6]{vershynin2018high}), also known as the ``arcsin-law" in the engineering literature \cite{jacovitti1994estimation,van1966spectrum}, which implies that